Joe Biden Warns About Negative Campaign From ‘Bernie Brothers’ In Phone Call With Donors

 “In 2016, Russia used internet propaganda to sow division in our country, and my understanding is that they are doing it again in 2020,” Sanders said in a statement, via FT.com.
 “Some of the ugly stuff on the internet attributed to our campaign may well not be coming from real supporters.”

-Though Sanders now has a narrow path to victory in the Democratic primary and would need to abruptly change the momentum of the race with some Biden-favoring states ahead, the Vermont senator has continued to aggressively press his opponent.
+Though Sanders now has a narrow path to victory in the Democratic primary and may need to abruptly change the momentum of the race with some Biden-favoring states ahead, the Vermont senator has continued to aggressively press his opponent.
 In the days after Super Tuesday, Sanders has taken aim at statements from Biden on Social Security, saying that he may seek to cut it.